The Chase (American game show): Ratings

-Mobile version
+Mobile versions

 On December 18, 2013, Barnstorm Games released a mobile version of the game for iOS and Android.
 The only differences between the app and the show are that four choices are presented for questions in the Cash Builder and Final Chase rounds and that no Final Chase is played if all players are caught in their individual chases.
 The app features Labbett (referred to by his "Beast" nickname) as a simulated chaser and can be played by up to four people.
+The game was removed from the App Store and Google Play in 2021.

+On November 6, 2023, nearly ten years after the previous mobile version was released, Barnstorm Games released a new, updated mobile game for iOS, titled "The Chase: World Tour".
+The game features American, British, and Australian chasers.
+Players are able to unlock new cities and chasers as they progress through the game.